European Chips Act: Act

 As of 2022, Europe accounts for less than 10 percent of the production of semiconductors worldwide, and the Commission hopes to increase the figure to 20 percent with a 43 billion euro investment.

-A political agreement was found in the Spring of 2023 and the Chips Act (Regulation (EU) 2023/1781 of the European Parliament and of the Council of 13 September 2023 establishing a framework of measures for strengthening Europe’s semiconductor ecosystem and amending Regulation (EU) 2021/694) was published in the Official Journal of the EU on 18 September 2023.
+A political agreement was found in the Spring of 2023 and the Chips Act (Regulation (EU) 2023/1781 of the European Parliament and of the Council of 13 September 2023 establishing a framework of measures for strengthening Europe's semiconductor ecosystem and amending Regulation (EU) 2021/694) was published in the Official Journal of the EU on 18 September 2023.

-Criticism
+Impact and implementation

-The initiative's association with trade protectionism has been criticised by some writers.

-Some have stated its €42 billion volume is comparatively small next to US efforts in their CHIPS and Science Act of $76 billion and efforts through the Inflation Reduction Act.
+Since the Chips Act regulation entered into force in September 2023, analysis shows that while the Act has provided new impetus to the European semiconductor ecosystem, its headline objectives are unlikely to be achieved within the intended timeframe.
+The initiative's association with trade protectionism has also been criticised by some writers.
+Its €42 billion volume of investment is comparatively small next to US efforts in their CHIPS and Science Act of $76 billion and efforts through the Inflation Reduction Act.
 It also does not solve the supply chain problems with raw materials for chip production.